vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 All entities are `Parcelable` to support state retention during app/activity/fragment/view recreation.

 Each entity has an immutable version (typically returned by queries) and a mutable version (typically used by insert, update, and delete functions).
-Most immutable entities have a `toMutable` function that returns a mutable copy (typically to be used for inserts and updates and other mutating API functions).
+Most immutable entities have a `mutableCopy` function that returns a mutable copy (typically to be used for inserts and updates and other mutating API functions).

 Custom data types may also be integrated into the contacts database (though not synced across devices).
 Read more in [How do I integrate custom data?](/contacts-android/howto/howto-integrate-custom-data.html)